dydgns2017/PWD-Synthetic-Dataset/README.md

 We are very grateful to the CSLAB researchers at Chung-Ang University (Prof. Park Sang-Oh, Prof. Lee Jae-Hwan, Dr. Nam Sang-Hyuk, Dr. Cho Min-Gyu, M.S.
 Lee Yo-Seb, and M.S.
 Kim Dong-Hyeon) and Prof. Kang Dong-Wann at Seoul National University of Science and Technology for their great help in collecting the real dataset.
 We are also very grateful to M.S.
 Yoo Jae-Seok, Won-Seop Shin and students Lee Jeong-Ha, Lee Won-Byung, and Oh Chang-Jin for data labeling.
 Finally, we'd like to thank Assoicate Seung-Yong Ji (Monitoring & Analysis Department, Korea Forestry Promotion Institute) for responding to so many requests.

-This study was carried out with the support of R&D Program for Forest Science Technology (Project No.2021338C10-2123-CD02) provided by Korea Forest Service (Korea Forestry Promotion Institute).
+This study was carried out with the support of R&D Program forForest Science Technology (Project No. 2021338C10-2123-CD02) pro-vided by Korea Forest Service (Korea Forestry Promotion Institute) andthe National Research Foundation of Korea (NRF) grant funded by theKorean government (MSIT) (No.2022R1A2C1004657).

 ## References